ArchipelagoMW/Archipelago/WebHostLib/static/assets/tutorial/ff1/multiworld_en.md

 - The FF1Client which is bundled with [Archipelago](https://github.com/ArchipelagoMW/Archipelago/releases)
 - The [BizHawk](http://tasvideos.org/BizHawk.html) emulator.
 Versions 2.3.1 and higher are supported.
   Version 2.7 is recommended
 - Your Final Fantasy (USA Edition) ROM file, probably named `Final Fantasy (USA).nes`.
-Archipelago.gg nor the Final Fantasy Randomizer Community can supply you with this.
+Neither Archipelago.gg nor the Final Fantasy Randomizer Community can supply you with this.

 ## Installation Procedures
 1. Download and install the latest version of [Archipelago](https://github.com/ArchipelagoMW/Archipelago/releases)